Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-embedded-personalization/feature-matrix.md

 ### What can I Personalize with XM Cloud Personalization?

-With Personalize, you create variants of a page that you assign audiences to, and the specified audiences will see that page variant when browsing your site.
+With XM Cloud Embedded Personalization, you create variants of a page that you assign audiences to, and the specified audiences will see that page variant when browsing your site.

 Within each page variant, you personalize components either by changing the content source and updating the content, hiding that component, or replacing it with another compatible component.
 For more details, please
 check: https://doc.sitecore.com/xmc/en/users/xm-cloud/edit-a-page-variant.html.